Souhail-O/igr204-baby_names/README.md

 ## **Visualization 1**:
 This section is done on the Tableau visualization sotfware, answering the most general questions to get a feeling of our data.
 The questions it aims to anwser are :
+  - Are there trends in time?
   - How do baby names evolve over time?
   - Are there names that have consistently remained popular or unpopular?
   - Are there some that have were suddenly or briefly popular or unpopular?
-  - Are there trends in time?

 ### Analysis
-#### Births Evolution
 A global overview of the visualization is presented below.
 The interactive components are accessible through the Tableau Software.

 <p align="center">
   <img src="/Tableau/images/Tableau_Overview.png", height=500/>
 </p>

+#### Baby Names Evolution
-A quick analysis of the lowest graphs (evolution of births over the last century by gender) allows us to clearly detect certain patterns.
+A quick analysis of 2 graphs at the bottom of the visualization (evolution of births over the last century by gender) allows us to clearly detect certain patterns.
 For example we can see how during the First and Second World Wars, the population went from a strong growing trend to a notable decline in births over the war periods.

 What is interesting is we can also see that right after the 2nd World War, there was a strong surge in natalities in france, going from an average of 630k births/year in the 1930s France to a whopping 860k births/year in the 1950s (a 25% increase).